AHMED-GAMAL-AG/LARAVEL_RESTFUL_API/README.md

 ## Laravel Restful API
 A restful API for a Learning Management System (LMS) platform built with the Laravel framework.
 It provides seamless communication and data exchange between client applications and the server, following RESTful principles.

-You can find an installation guide bellow.
+You can find an installation guide below.

 ## Screenshots

-You can test the API through postman desktop application:
+You can test the API through the Postman desktop application:

 ![image](https://github.com/AHMED-GAMAL-AG/LARAVEL_RESTFUL_API/assets/76778937/2575f313-fc58-4772-b1d2-0f6f177a0266)